Bayesian Conformal Prediction as a Decision Risk Problem: Theoretical Background and Derivations

 A classical result by \citet{vovk2005algorithmic} states that for any valid predictor $\mathcal{C}(x;\lambda)$ defined on a standard Borel space $\mathcal{Z}$, there exists a conformal predictor $\mathcal{C}'(x;\lambda)$ such that

 while preserving the same marginal coverage guarantee,

 where $|\mathcal{C}(x;\lambda)|$ denotes the size (e.g., interval length or set cardinality) of the prediction region and $\alpha$ is the user-specified miscoverage level.
-This result implies that, among all predictors achieving a given coverage level, there exists a conformal predictor whose prediction regions are no larger almost surely.
+This result implies that, among all predictors achieving a given coverage level, there exists a conformal predictor whose prediction regions are almost surely no larger than those of any other predictor.